 Change HSM Admin-modifiable elements from the HSM policy set.
 Use this command to set a policy on or off, or to set it to a certain value if it is a numerical policy.
 Only certain portions of the policy set are user-modifiable.
 These policies and their current values can be determined using the hsm showPolicies command.
-After a successful policy change, the command displays the new policy value.
+After a successful policy change, with hsm changepolicy, then hsm showpolicies displays the new policy value.